thriveweb/davis-legal/content/pages/faq.md

     This is because pre-trial litigation work is complex and often quite labour intensive.
   rightColumn: >-
-    It is usually more cost effective if much of the pre-trial litigation work to be performed by an experienced solicitor - with input from the barrister if necessary.
+    It is usually more cost effective if parts of the pre-trial litigation work is performed by an experienced solicitor - with input from the barrister if necessary.

     No work will be commenced by Robert (unless urgent) until appropriate